What to see in Washington DC?

 Albert Einstein Memorial

 The Albert Einstein Memorial is just off the National Mall in front of the National Academy of Sciences, not far from the Vietnam Memorial and the Lincoln Memorial.
 It is an amazing sculpture by the great artist Robert Berks, and dedicated in 1979.
 Many kids find this to be their favorite monument since because they are welcome to climb onto the statue and sit or stand on Einstein's lap.
 You might notice that the nose has been rubbed shiny from so many people who have stood on Einstein's lap and held onto the nose for balance.
 Look for the secret echo by standing right at the North Star on the star map in front of the Einstein Memorial and talking toward the hand or the knee.

-The Smithsonian Institution operates 20 different properties.
-Almost all of them are museums located right here in Washington DC.
-Best of all, these museums are always free.
-Generally, opening hours are from 10:00 AM to 5:30 PM.
-A few of the larger museums have extended hours until 7:30 PM during some weekend days and during the summer.
-Following is a list of the major Smithsonian Museums in Washington DC.
+Generally, Smithsonian opening hours are from 10:00 AM to 5:30 PM.
+A few of the larger museums have extended hours until 7:30 PM during some weekend days during the spring/summer high season.
+The following is a list of the major Smithsonian Museums in Washington DC.

 - Smithsonian Natural History Museum